microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 ## Configure AD app registration ( manual steps )

-If you have insufficient permissions at the tenant level (Application Administrator Entry Role), follow the guide to complete the deployment [manual app registration](/docs/deployment/manual_app_registration.md).
+If you have insufficient permissions at the tenant level (Application Administrator Entra Role), follow the guide to complete the deployment [manual app registration](/docs/deployment/manual_app_registration.md).

 ## Configure authentication and authorization